JackAidley/PhasomeIt/README.md

 INSTALL PRE-REQUISITES

-1. Required: Python 3, version 3.3 or later
+1. Required: Python 3, version 3.9 or later (it may function with earlier versions)
 	a.
 Go to http://python.org and download the latest version of Python 3 for your system
 	b.
 Install according to the instructions on that site

 2. Required: The Python libraries BioPython and NatSort
 	a.
-To install BioPython follow instructions on their website: http://biopython.org/
+To install BioPython, use Pip with the command line instruction 'pip install biopython'
 	b.
-To install NatSort, use Pip (included in Python install if you have Python 3.4 or greater, or check follow instructions at https://pip.pypa.io/en/stable/installing/), with the instruction 'pip install NatSort'
+To install NatSort, use Pip with the instruction 'pip install NatSort' (If you don't know how to use pip, see https://packaging.python.org/tutorials/installing-packages/

 3. Require: Install the BLAST+ suite
 	a.
 Go to the NCBI site, download and install according to their instructions - https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download